 Conditions that cause vomiting blood can also cause blood in the stool.

-The upper GI tract includes the stomach, mouth, throat, esophagus, and the first part of the small intestine.
-Blood that is vomited may come from any one of these places.
+The upper GI (gastrointestinal) tract includes the mouth, throat, esophagus (swallowing tube), stomach and the duodenum (first part of the small intestine).
+Blood that is vomited may come from any of these places.

-For example, vomiting that is very forceful or continues for a very long time may cause a tear in the small blood vessels of the throat or the esophagus, producing streaks of blood in the vomit.
+Vomiting that is very forceful or continues for a very long time may cause a tear in the small blood vessels of the throat.
+This may produce streaks of blood in the vomit.

 Other causes may include: